 SISS International Student Administrative Fee (ISAF).
-If you will hold a F-1 or J-1 visa, excluding UC Education Abroad and non-UC Davis sponsored students (e.g. Fulbright or Vietnam Education Fund), the fee is $159.
-More information is at https://siss.ucdavis.edu/fees-and-tuition.
+If you will hold a F-1 or J-1 visa, excluding UC Education Abroad and non-UC Davis sponsored students (e.g. Fulbright or Vietnam Education Fund), there is a visa fee.
+More information is available at https://siss.ucdavis.edu/fees-and-tuition.

 Health insurance is required.
 UC Davis automatically enrolls you in the UC Davis Student Health Insurance Plan (Davis SHIP) which costs approximately $1,450 per quarter ($4,350 for the year).
 You can apply for a waiver if you have equivalent private insurance.
 Information about the SHIP is available at http://shcs.ucdavis.edu/insurance.

 - The program has a number of fellowships, grants, and other financial support.
 These do not have to be repaid.
 They include the Wyland Cripe MPVM Scholarship Fund, the Walter Sadler Scholarship, School of Veterinary Medicine Office of Research and Graduate Education fellowships and return from tuition.
 These funds will be offered automatically to you by the MPVM Admissions and Student Affairs Committee- you don’t need to do anything else to apply for them, and they’re based on need and academic excellence.

 - Some students may obtain work as a Graduate Student Researcher.
 These positions are competitive and offered directly by the faculty member in charge of each lab or program.

 - Student Loans.
 Domestic and permanent-resident students may be eligible for student loans to cover educational and living costs.
 To apply for Federal Direct Loans, complete a Free Application for Federal Student Aid (FAFSA) at https://fafsa.ed.gov/.
 The UC Davis federal school code is 001313.
 See below for types of loans.